mikeerickson/vue-taggable-select2/README.md

 ## What it Does

-vue-taggable-select provides an elegant, user-friendly component to replace long, unwieldy multi select elements.
+vue-taggable-select2 provides an elegant, user-friendly component to replace long, unwieldy multi select elements.
 Great for users.
 Simple for developers.

 ## How simple?